princephpdev/next-supabase/README.md

 4. Find your "anon" and "service_role" keys on this page.

 Open `env.example` file and copy as `env.local`, add api keys taken from supabase.

+## Add SQL to Supabase for user and profile

+Go to **SQL**

+    -- Create a table for public "profiles" create table profiles (
+    id uuid references auth.users not null,
+    updated_at timestamp with time zone,
+    username text unique,
+    avatar_url text,
+    website text,

+    primary key (id),
+    unique(username),
+    constraint username_length check (char_length(username) >= 3)
+    );

+    alter table profiles enable row level security;

+    create policy "Public profiles are viewable by everyone." on profiles for select
+    using ( true );

+    create policy "Users can insert their own profile." on profiles for insert
+    with check ( auth.uid() = id );

+    create policy "Users can update own profile." on profiles for update
+    using ( auth.uid() = id );

+    -- Set up Realtime!
+    begin;
+    drop publication if exists supabase_realtime;
+    create publication supabase_realtime;
+    commit;
+    alter publication supabase_realtime add table profiles;

+    -- Set up Storage!
+    insert into storage.buckets (id, name)
+    values ('avatars', 'avatars');

+    create policy "Avatar images are publicly accessible." on storage.objects for select
+    using ( bucket_id = 'avatars' );

+    create policy "Anyone can upload an avatar." on storage.objects for insert
+    with check ( bucket_id = 'avatars' );

+**_OR_**

+1. Go to the "SQL" section.
+2. Click "User Management Starter".
+3. Click "Run".

 Then, run the development server: